Projects per year

 Lucas has served as Associate Dean (Berwick), Associate Dean (Academic Staff), Deputy Dean and Interim Dean of the Faculty of Education.
 He has worked in corporate, government and not-for-profit sectors.
 He was a manager within the International Baccalaureate in the UK, held four research fellowships and was Director of Research and Evaluation at the Foundation for Young Australians.

-- The political, economic, cultural, social and technological dimensions of young people's participation - in particular their transitions to post-school life and the implications of these for educators, other service providers and policy makers.
+- The political, economic, cultural, social and technological dimensions of young people's participation - in particular their transitions through school to post-school life and the implications of these for educators, other service providers and policy makers.
 Current areas include youth transitions to employment and young people's experiences of citizenship.

 - How evidence can be used more effectively to support those working to improve the life-outcomes of children and young people.